 The Guaranty Fund — Application of Guaranty Fund assets in the event of a default

-The order in which the Guaranty Fund assets are applied in the event of a Clearing Member default is as follows:
+The order in which the collateral and Guaranty Fund assets are applied in the event of a Clearing Member default is as follows:

 Portfolio level Original Margin will be back-tested against the actual two-day price changes to ensure that Original Margin requirements are performing within the stated risk parameters.
 Back testing results will also be presented to the ICNL Risk Committee.
 Further details of back testing results of Clearing Member portfolios will be contained within ICE Clear Netherlands CPMI-IOSCO Public Quantitative Disclosure Standards for CCPs.